 Ergen, who is married with five children and whose personal fortune has swelled to an estimated $10.6 billion, putting him at No. 100 on the current Forbes list of richest people, is confident he will win the legal battle and says it's time for broadcasters to get on board.
 "Some people are averse to change, but the advertising model will change with or without the Hopper," he recently told analysts.
 "What we're saying to broadcasters is, 'There's a way for you not to bury your head in the sand.' "

-Not surprisingly, Hopper has become extremely popular.
+Unsurprisingly, Hopper has become extremely popular.
 The year before Dish started offering the service for free, the company lost 166,000 subscribers.
-Since then, Dish has gained 89,000 back.
+Since then, Dish has gained back 89,000.

-At a time when the Big Four networks' ratings have hit historic lows - Fox is down this season by 21 percent drop, and NBC was beaten in February in Univision's 18-to-49 demo - it's hard enough to convince advertisers that they're bringing viewers to the ads - as the networks will do in May at the annual $10 billion presentations.
-It's even harder when a major satellite operator touts its ability to eliminate commercials from the viewer experience entirely.
-Broadcasters hope they can keep advertisers in line when market research firms like Nielsen start focusing on viewers watching programming a week after the first live broadcast.
+At a time when the ratings of the Big Four networks have reached historic lows - Fox is down this season by 21 percent drop, and NBC was beaten in the 18-to-49 demo by Univision in February - it's hard enough to convince advertisers to take viewers to the ads - as the networks will do in May at the annual $10 billion presentations.
+It's even harder when a major satellite operator touts its ability to completely eliminate commercials from the viewing experience.
+Broadcasters hope they can keep advertisers tuning in when market research firms like Nielsen start focusing on viewers who watch the program a week after the initial live broadcast.
 But analyst Richard Greenfield asks, "C3 vs. C7?
-Who's kidding who when it comes to viewing commercials on DVR programming?"
+Who's kidding who when it comes to viewing commercials on DVR programs?"

-Interestingly, TV providers like Time Warner Cable and DirecTV, while presumably in possession of the same technological capabilities, have not offered products that have triggered such industry retaliation.
+Interestingly, TV providers such as Time Warner Cable and DirecTV, despite presumably possessing the same technological capabilities, have not offered products that have sparked such industry retaliation.
 Perhaps there is a reason for this.

-Ergen has presented the Hopper as a consumer right while also telling analysts that programmers have "devalued" content by making TV shows available on Netflix and suing ESPN, among others, for allowing streaming.
-CBS is trying to undo its licensing deal with Dish, claiming that Ergen and his top lieutenants discussed their plans for the Hopper in contract talks in 2011 in more fraudulent way.
-And in February, Dish claimed that CBS forced "The Big Bang Theory" actress Kaley Cuoco to delete a sponsored tweet in which she endorsed the hopper, even though there was no evidence that the actress was under pressure to set became.
+Ergen has presented the Hopper as a consumer right, while also telling analysts that programmers have "devalued" content by making TV shows available on Netflix and suing ESPN for allowing streaming, among other things.
+CBS is trying to undo its licensing deal with Dish, claiming Ergen and his top lieutenants fraudulently concealed their plans for the hopper in contract talks in 2011.
+And in February, Dish alleged that CBS forced "The Big Bang Theory" actress Kaley Cuoco to delete a sponsored tweet in which she endorsed the Hopper, even though there was no evidence that the actress was under pressure to set became.
 At an event honoring Moonves in March, Cuoco announced, "I want to take this opportunity to say one thing: Leslie, f- the Dish Network."

 All of which is enough to ask: